Michael A. Taylor Player Props: Twins vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 25th in MLB.

-- The Cardinals have the 22nd-ranked team ERA across all league pitching staffs (4.53).
+- The Cardinals have a 4.51 team ERA that ranks 21st across all league pitching staffs.

-- Cardinals pitchers combine to allow 103 home runs (one per game), the least in baseball.
+- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (103 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.